 Demographic Overview

-The city of Thornton is located primarily on the east side of I-25 between 84th Avenue and Highway 7.
-With over 1,400 acres of developable commercial land along the I-25 corridor, Thornton offers plentiful opportunities for commercial development and is easily accessible with its eight (8) interchanges along I-25, three (3) along E-470, and close proximity to I-70, US 36, and Denver International Airport (20 minutes).
-Thornton is located just 10 miles north of downtown Denver and within 1 hour of the Rocky Mountains’ world-class outdoor recreation.
-The city is also located along the North Line of the FasTrack’s transit network and has 3 stations here.
+The City of Thornton is located primarily on the east side of I-25 between 84th Avenue and Highway 7.
+With more than 1,400 acres of developable commercial land along the I-25 corridor, Thornton offers strong opportunities for commercial growth and easy access via eight (8) I-25 interchanges, three (3) along E-470, and close proximity to I-70, US 36, and Denver International Airport (20 minutes).
+The city is also served by three stations along the FasTracks North Line and is just 10 miles north of downtown Denver and one hour from the Rocky Mountains.

 Thornton Statistics and Demographics